GuildCrafts/web-development-js/_goals/111-Tweet-reGenerator_with_Node.md

 ### Stretch

 - [ ] App retrieves past tweets from Twitter automatically as they are being tweeted out.
-- [ ] Users can edit tweets in database.
+- [ ] Users can edit saved tweets.
-- [ ] Users can delete tweets in database.
+- [ ] Users can delete saved tweets.
-- [ ] Users can search for and save another user's tweets in database by accessing and capturing their Twitter feed.
+- [ ] Users can search for and save another user's tweets by accessing and capturing their Twitter feed.
-- [ ] Users can organize a database of past tweets according to categories (use of filters).
+- [ ] Users can organize saved tweets according to categories (use of filters).

 ## Quality Rubric